hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 ## Interpreting the prediction results: Graphical Summary

-4. The Results are summarized in The first figure on the results page (PREDICTIONS-RESULTS).
+step 4.
+The Results are summarized in The first figure on the results page (PREDICTIONS-RESULTS).
 Below we summarize the results of this figure first.

-5. The first row contains phosphorylation sites as Retrieved from Phospho.ELM (21062810), and whether the phosphorylated amino acid is a Serine, Threonine or Tyrosine.
+step 5.
+The first row contains phosphorylation sites as Retrieved from Phospho.ELM (21062810), and whether the phosphorylated amino acid is a Serine, Threonine or Tyrosine.
 These phosphorylation sites are retrieved from PhosphoELM, which are all manually annotated fron literature.
 You can follow the link to